BY

 Yes, in most Australian states and territories, you are required to pay stamp duty when transferring the registration of a used car into your name.

-Stamp duty is essentially a tax levied by state governments on the transfer of assets like vehicles and property.
-The amount of stamp duty payable on a car transfer depends on the state or territory, as well as the market value or sale price of the vehicle – whichever is higher.
+Stamp duty is a tax levied by state governments on transferring assets like vehicles and property.
+The amount of stamp duty payable on a car transfer depends on the state or territory, as well as the vehicle’s market value or sale price – whichever is higher.

 In general, you can expect to pay between 3-6% of the car’s value in stamp duty when transferring registration.
-To complete the transfer, you’ll need to submit an application form along with stamp duty payment to your relevant roads and traffic authority.
+To complete the transfer, you must submit an application form and stamp duty payment to your relevant roads and traffic authority.
 It’s important to factor stamp duty into the cost of purchasing a used car.

 And if you’re transferring a business vehicle, be aware of any potential stamp duty concessions.
 Failing to pay the appropriate stamp duty can lead to fines and penalties from your state revenue office.
-As the buyer, it’s your responsibility to ensure stamp duty is paid correctly on any used car transfer.
+As the buyer, you must ensure stamp duty is paid correctly on any used car transfer.